FOSH-following-demand/Syringe_Pump/README.md

 We would like to give credit to Kira Puscha, Thomas J.Hinton, and Adam W.Feinberg at Carnegie for their work on the [Large volume syringe pump extruder for desktop 3D printers](https://www.sciencedirect.com/science/article/pii/S2468067217300822#!) that served for the basis and inspiration for this project

-If you have any questions get in contact with us via email at drewcliffporter@gmail.com
+If you have any questions or get involved, get in contact with us via email at drewcliffporter@gmail.com

 ## Getting Started